AlibabaCloudDocs/ecs/intl.en-US/Images/Custom image/Copy custom images.md

 5. Select the image that you want to copy and click **Copy Image** in the **Actions** column.

-    **Note:** If the size of your custom image is larger than 500 GiB, you are directed to submit a ticket to complete the operation when you click **Copy Image**.

 6. In the **Copy Image** dialog box, perform the following operations:

     1. Verify the custom image ID.